chrisnmorrison/lms-italian-studies-department/README.md

 This project is a **Learning Management System (LMS)** that I developed as part of my capstone project during the final two semesters of my Computer Engineering Technology / Computing Science studies.
 It was built for the OttawaU Italian Studies Department.

 As the team lead for a group of five students, I was responsible for guiding the design, architecture, and overall direction of the project.
-Our goal was to build an LMS to serve as the backend for a mobile app, providing dynamic course management features.
+Our goal was to build an LMS to serve as the "backend" for a mobile app, providing dynamic course management features.

 We successfully delivered a working solution to the client, who had several additional ideas for improvements before releasing it to students.
 As of now, the LMS is fully operational and deployed on a private website, actively used for managing content that the mobile app pulls in.
 However, the mobile app itself is still in development.